 - 1. Access the User Menu. - 2.
 Press COMMAND until OUTPUTS ON/OFF? displays. - 3.
-Press any Select key to display OUTPUTS DOOR. - Select OUTPUTS or DOOR for the type of output you want to turn ON or OFF. - 5.
+Press any Select key. - 4.
 Enter the output number you want to turn ON or OFF.
-The output number displays. - 6.
+The output number displays. - 5.
 With the output number displayed, select ON or OFF.
 The output then turns ON or OFF depending on your selection, and remains in that state until you change it.
 The keypad displays the first 12 characters of the output or door name followed by either ON or OFF for four seconds to provide visual verification of the action.
-Press the COMMAND key to end the four second display. - 7.
-The system automatically returns to the output or door option and a new output can be selected to turn ON or OFF.
-Refer back to step 4. - 8.
+Press the COMMAND key to end the four second display. - The system automatically returns to the output or door option and a new output can be selected to turn ON or OFF.
+Refer back to step 4. - 7.
 Press the Back Arrow key to exit the User Menu.